kmccol1/kyle-mccolgan/README.md

 ## About Me

 Hi, I'm Kyle!
-I'm a web developer and IT security enthusiast based in St. Louis, Missouri, with a passion for creating efficient, user-friendly websites.
-I have experience in **front-end development**, **network programming**, and **information security**.
-This portfolio highlights my personal and professional projects, along with my journey in tech.
+I'm a web developer and IT security enthusiast based in Saint Louis.
+My passion lies in building efficient, user-friendly websites and secure network solutions.
+I have experience in front-end development, network programming, and information security, with a focus on creating scalable and high-performance applications.

+Feel free to explore my projects and reach out if you'd like to collaborate or learn more!

 ## Skills
-- **Programming Languages:** HTML, CSS, JavaScript, C++
+- Programming Languages: Experienced in HTML, CSS, and JavaScript for web development, and C++ for building efficient applications.
-- **Web Development:** Front-end development with a focus on responsive design
+- Web Development: Focused on front-end development with an emphasis on creating responsive and accessible user interfaces.
-- **Cybersecurity:** Network programming, IT security, and secure code practices
+- Cybersecurity: Knowledgeable in network programming, IT security fundamentals, and secure coding practices, with practical experience in network analysis.

 ## Vision
 I aim to develop secure, scalable, and user-friendly solutions in the realm of web development and network security, while continuously expanding my knowledge and skills in the tech industry.